 Aims and Objectives

-Demonstrate a sound understanding of the main areas of the body of knowledge within their programme of study, with an ability to exercise critical judgment across a range of issues;
+Upon completion of this programme, students should be able to demonstrate a sound understanding of the main areas of the body of knowledge within their programme of study, with an ability to exercise critical judgment across a range of issues

 - Critically analyse and apply a range of concepts, principles and practice of the subject in an appropriate manner in the context of loosely defined scenarios, showing effective judgement in the selection and use of tools and techniques;

 - Produce work involving problem identification, the analysis, the design and development of a system, with accompanying documentation.
 The work will show problem solving and evaluation skills, draw upon supporting evidence and demonstrate good understanding of the need for quality.

 - Demonstrate transferable skills with an ability to show organised work as an individual and as a team member and with minimum guidance;

 - Apply appropriate practices within a professional and ethical framework and identify mechanisms for continuing professional development and life long learning;